mmontes11/charts-js/README.md

-# charts-js MEAN
+# charts-js

-A sample MEAN (NodeJS + ExrpessJS + AngularJS + MongoDB) application thats uses HighchartsJS
+A sample  MEAN (MongoDB + ExrpessJS + AngularJS + NodeJS) application thats uses HighchartsJS

 We use NodeJS + ExpressJS + MongoDB for the back-end.